wiris/rust-workshop/PREPARATIVES.md

 cargo test
 ```

-to run the test set for the exercises on this workshop. **Don't panic!** None of the tests pass at this point but you are good to go to [PRACTICAL_CASE.md](./EXERCISES.md) and start coding your way through!
+to run the test set for the exercises on this workshop. **Don't panic!** None of the tests pass at this point but you are good to go to [Practical Cases.md](./PRACTICAL_CASE.md) and start coding your way through!

-## Extra - VSCode as IDE
+## Extra: VSCode as IDE

 During this Workshop we reccomend using [Visual Studio Code](https://code.visualstudio.com) as the IDE to implement your solution(s).
 However feel free to skip this section and use any other IDE you like.